Darrumaa/D_jet/README.md

 # D_jet
-Dodgy Jet: Creating a Rail Shooter Game with MPU6050 Motion Controls and Arduino in Processing
+Dodgy Jet: Creating a Rail Shooter Game with MPU6050 Motion Controls and Arduino in Processing<br>
+You can find the full aricle and videos for this project [here]()